TraderCodes/TradeCode/README.md

-H Hi there, my name is Jamal ☀️
+Hi there, my name is Jamal ☀️
 ==============================================

 I’m an Trader turned Software Engineer.
 My background in engineering and Trading sparked my curiosity to take my problem-solving skills into the world of tech as a front-end engineer!